How to Apply to Study Medicine in Ireland

 HPAT

 Once you have your CAO number you will need to create an ACER account.
-Students must apply online to ACER to complete the HPAT-Ireland test at https://hpat-ireland.acer.org.
-After registering via ACER, you can book your test session with ProctorU.
+Students must apply online to ACER to register to sit the HPAT-Ireland test.
+After registering via ACER, you can book your test session.

 What will sitting HPAT be like?